Comfy-Org/ComfyUI-Librarian/README.md

 # ComfyUI-Librarian

-ComfyUI-Librarian is a ComfyUI custom node pack that caches model files when ComfyUI loads them.
+ComfyUI-Librarian is a ComfyUI extension that caches model files when ComfyUI loads them.

 Use this if you have your model library on a big slow drive but have a smaller